Insights

 Thought Leadership7 min read

 AI Agents Are Coming to KYC.
-Here's What They Will Need from the Platforms They Run On.
+Here's What They Will Need from the Platforms They Run On.h

 Anthropic's 5 May 2026 announcement of ten agent templates for financial services, including a KYC screener and a partnership with FIS on AML investigation agents, marks the moment AI agents become a real part of the compliance stack.
 The article argues that the firms that benefit will not be the ones that deploy agents fastest, but the ones whose data infrastructure is ready to make agentic decisions defensible.